CBET Token Hits Self Reported Market Cap of $87.77 Million (CBET)

-CBET Token (CBET) traded flat against the US dollar during the one day period ending at 9:00 AM Eastern on August 18th.
-One CBET Token token can now be bought for approximately $0.0000 or 0.00000000 BTC on popular exchanges.
-CBET Token has a market capitalization of $87.77 million and $0.76 worth of CBET Token was traded on exchanges in the last 24 hours.
-During the last seven days, CBET Token has traded up 0% against the US dollar.
+CBET Token (CBET) traded flat against the US dollar during the 24-hour period ending at 11:00 AM ET on August 24th.
+During the last week, CBET Token has traded 0% higher against the US dollar.
+One CBET Token token can currently be bought for approximately $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.
+CBET Token has a market capitalization of $87.77 million and approximately $0.76 worth of CBET Token was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.